Access Virus: Series comparisons

 Every parameter on the control surface of the synth and every parameter in every sub menu can be set as a modulation destination.
 The Virus also has a list of modulation sources, including a random trigger.
 There are three modulation sources on the Virus A and B, which can be set to control six destinations.
 The Virus C and TI both allow for six modulation sources controlling a possible 18 modulation destinations.
 This does not include the three LFOs which can be set to modulate oscillators 1 and 2, pulse width, resonance and cutoff of both filters, stereo pan and any parameter set as a source in the modulation matrix, simultaneously if desired.

 It is possible to emulate the unstable tuning of analogue synthesizers by setting a random source to modulate the pitch and detune of one or more oscillators, so that every time a note is played, its tuning will be very subtly different.
 The modulation matrix also allows for recursive modulation - setting a variable to modulate itself.
 This plays an important role in altering the behaviour of many of the control variables on the synth.
 For example, the Virus amplifier attack envelope is linear by default but can be changed via setting the amplifier envelope as a modulation source that modulates itself as its destination.

 The Virus also has a complement of DSP effects, including a distortion unit that allows for rectification, analogue modelled and digital distortion, as well as bit-reducing and sample rate-reducing effects.
 The Virus C and TI also includes a 3-band EQ.

 Lastly, the Virus has always been 16 parts multitimbral for multilayered patches and ensemble performances.
 However, up until the Virus TI, this aspect of the Virus has been severely flawed and is often considered unusable because of the polyphonic limitations of the Virus A, B and C.

 The programming methodology for a Virus A is largely the same as that of a Virus TI and so are the bulk of the sounds produced.
 However, the additional oscillators, higher polyphony, extra filter type, the EQ and revised control surface and sequencer integration of the TI allow for a greater palette of possible sounds over previous revisions.
 There were hardware alterations made to the TI such as the balanced inputs/outputs, 24 bit/96 kHz output and the new sequencer integrated interface.

-The Virus TI Snow was unveiled at Winter NAMM 2008.
+The Virus TI Snow was unveiled at the NAMM Show in January 2008.
 It is a stripped-down version of the TI Desktop and is patch compatible with the rest of the TI line.
 It is much smaller, sporting a minimalist interface and utilizes a single DSP chip, giving it about half the polyphony and only four parts of multitimbral capability.